mountkelvin/houmio-docs/apidoc.md

     # Set all lights in zone to given state
     > socket.emit('apply/zone', { zone: "1st floor", on: true, bri: 255 })

-    # Set all lights in room to given state.
-Note: if you do not use zones, specify zone: "".
+    # Set all lights in room to given state
+    # Note: if you do not use zones, specify zone: "".
     > socket.emit('apply/zone/room', { zone: "1st floor", "room": "kitchen", on: true, bri: 255 })

     # Set all lights to given state